patrickiel/PegSolitaire/README.md

 Therefore I have predefined the first move (6,4)=>(4,4)

 ## The calculation
 I stopped the program after 1,500,330,494 finished games and got 223,354 solutions, at a rate of 240,000 finished games per second.
-Feel free to complete the calculations on your machine!

 One calculated solution is as follows: